frederic-perez/AmE-dictionary/data/idioms.md

 __be little love lost between (two people)__ Of two people, to dislike one another very much. _There’s little love lost between Sarah and my roommate, so it’ll be a little awkward now that Sarah and I are dating._
 __be looking for trouble__ :two: To be doing something or acting in a manner that will very likely result in trouble, difficulty, or danger. _I’d keep your mouth shut if you want to keep your job—arguing with the boss like that is just looking for trouble!_
 __be losing it__ :two: To start becoming crazy, insane, or mentally unstable.
-__be made of sterner stuff__ To be very strong, determined, or of uncompromising character, especially in comparison to others. _I can’t believe you let us down at the last minute.
+__be made of sterner stuff__ :two: To be very strong, determined, or of uncompromising character, especially in comparison to others. _Having to take care of both of us growing up, my brother George was made of sterner stuff as a kid than anyone else I knew._ _I can’t believe you let us down at the last minute.
 I thought you were made of sterner stuff than that!_ _Did she cry?
 I thought she was made of sterner stuff._
 __be more trouble than it’s worth__ To not be important, useful, or beneficial enough to justify the effort or difficulty that something requires. _With all the repairs this car will need to be road-worthy, it’s going to be more trouble than it’s worth!_
 __be my guest__ :two::hammer:
 __be no picnic__ _Looking after four children is no picnic._